HMCS Miramichi (J169): Design and description

 A British design, the Bangor-class minesweepers were smaller than the preceding s in British service, but larger than the in Canadian service.
-They came in two versions powered by different engines; those with a diesel engines and those with vertical triple-expansion steam engines.
+They came in two versions powered by different engines; those with diesel engines and those with vertical triple-expansion steam engines.
 Miramichi was of the latter design and was larger than her diesel-engined cousins.
 Miramichi was 180 ft long overall, had a beam of 28 ft 6 in and a draught of 9 ft 9 in.
 The minesweeper had a displacement of 672 LT.
 She had a complement of 6 officers and 77 enlisted.

 Miramichi had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2400 ihp and gave a maximum speed of 16.5 kn.
 The minesweeper could carry a maximum of 150 LT of fuel oil.

 Miramichi was armed with a single quick-firing (QF) 4 in/40 caliber Mk IV gun mounted forward.
 For anti-aircraft purposes, the minesweeper was equipped with one QF 2-pounder Mark VIII and two single-mounted QF 20 mm Oerlikon guns.
 As a convoy escort, Miramichi was deployed with 40 depth charges.